 Recent and future highlights include:

-- Recital to include Huw Watkins [New Commission] with Julius Drake – Carnegie Hall
+- Huw Watkins ‘Echo’ (world premiere) with Julius Drake – Carnegie Hall

 - Mahler Symphony No. 2 – Minnesota Orchestra (concerts and recording) – Osmo Vänskä

-- Recital ‘Songs for New Life & Love’ to include Helen Grime [New Commission] – Wigmore Hall
+- Recital ‘Songs for New Life & Love’ incl.
+Helen Grime ‘Bright Travellers’ (world premiere) – Wigmore Hall

 - Handel Messiah and Bach Magnificat with NDR and Andrew Manze; and Orchestra of Eighteenth Century with Daniel Reuss